qsdrqs/CRUST-bench/README.md

 export GOOGLE_CLOUD_PROJECT=<GOOGLE_CLOUD_PROJECT>
 export GOOGLE_CLOUD_REGION=<GOOGLE_CLOUD_REGION>
 ```

-Incase you want to test your own model, you need to define the respective model in the endpoints folder.
-We format all our requests in the `openai.chat.completions` API format.
-Ensure that you also update the `call_endpoint.py` file, and add the associated configuration of the model in the `configs` folder.

 We provide easy bash scripts located in the `scripts` folder that allow you to easily test your models with our pipeline.